wp-plugins/mupost/readme.txt

 == Description ==

 Is possible to define the categories of post of the two sites, number of posts and the order.
-For the child site theme use this shortcode syntacts:
+For display post of both categories in child site theme use this shortcode syntax:

 [mupost blogid=XX maincategoryid=YY selfcategoryid=YY order=asc/desc]